MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 ### 3. Managed Properties

-Beyond the basic Filter options of the HCWP (like "Title includes" or "content includes" or dates), the HCWP allows more advanced filtering and sorting by a _Managed Property_.
+Beyond the basic filter options of the HCWP (like "Title includes" or "content includes" or dates), the HCWP allows more advanced filtering and sorting by a _Managed Property_.

 For the HCWPs, the Managed Property is one of two things:

-1. A built in property, no Search configuration required. `IsDocument` is an example - this one lets you include/exclude Documents in a query.
-Another built in Managed Property is `Author` which query content based on a M365 user.
+1. A built-in property, no search configuration required. `IsDocument` is an example - this one lets you include/exclude documents in a query.
+Another built-in Managed Property is `Author` which query content based on a M365 user.
-2. A Site Column associated Managed Property - where a Site Column in a List/Library is made available through SharePoint Search as a Managed Property.
+2. A Site Column associated Managed Property - where a Site Column in a list/library is made available through SharePoint Search as a Managed Property.

-Managed Properties are available to filter and sort in HCWPs either through the regular Filter interface or via the more customizable KQL and CAML interfaces.
+Managed Properties are available to filter and sort in HCWPs either through the regular filter interface or via the more customizable KQL and CAML interfaces.
 More on that later on.

 Start your _Managed Property_ learning with this Microsoft Community Docs article: